ConsBiol-unibern/SDMtune/README.md

 We compare the execution time of the `predict` function between **SDMtune** that uses its own algorithm and **dismo** (Hijmans et al.
-2017) that calls the MaxEnt Java software (Phillips, Anderson, and Schapire 2006).
+2017) that calls the MaxEnt Java software (Steven J. Phillips, Anderson, and Schapire 2006).
 We first convert the object `sdmtune_model` in a object that is accepted by **dismo**:

 ``` r
 maxent_model <- SDMmodel2MaxEnt(sdmtune_model)